-BLM archaeologist Joe Keeney has been conducting ongoing proactive archaeological survey work in the eastern NPR-A. The goal of this helicopter-based survey was to 1) identify and record previously undocumented archaeological or paleontological sites in the area, and 2) revisit known sites in the area to monitor their condition and update locational information using high-precision GPS.
-The archaeology crew would visually search for landforms and settings where identification of cultural materials would be likely and/or possible and would land at those locations to inspect the areas on foot or (in some cases) by low-level overflights (note: the crew avoided low level overflights when animals-namely caribou-were present).
+BLM archaeologist Joe Keeney has been conducting ongoing proactive archaeological survey work in the eastern NPR-A over the last several years.
+The goal of these helicopter-based survey is to 1) identify and record previously undocumented archaeological or paleontological sites in the area, and 2) revisit known sites in the area to monitor their condition and update locational information using high-precision GPS.
+The archaeology crew visually searches for landforms and settings where identification of cultural materials would be likely and/or possible and would land at those locations to inspect the areas on foot or (in some cases) by low-level overflights (note: the crew avoids low level overflights when animals-namely caribou-were present).
 In addition, the archaeology crews visit sites outside the main survey area to record and map those sites and/or monitor their conditions, especially those along the Beaufort Sea coast that are actively eroding at a high rate.

-As most of the overall land area used for permits authorized by the BLM Arctic district Office relates to overland transportation, the archaeology crew focused on surface sites, which are most susceptible to overland transportation.
-As buried sites are protected by the overlying sediments and vegetation and less likely to be disturbed by overland transportation, the archaeology crew limited the amount of subsurface testing (i.e., small-scale digging to identify the presence of buried materials) during this project.
+As most of the overall land area used for permits authorized by the BLM Arctic district Office relates to overland transportation, the archaeology crew focuses on surface sites, which are most susceptible to overland transportation.
+As buried sites are protected by the overlying sediments and vegetation and less likely to be disturbed by overland transportation, the archaeology crew limits the amount of subsurface testing (i.e., small-scale digging to identify the presence of buried materials) during these projects.

-Keeney, aided by one or two archaeologists hired as seasonal employees working for BLM, conducted a survey in the summer of 2022 over two weeks between July 21-26 and August 20-23.
+Keeney, aided by one or two BLM seasonal archaeologists, conducted the most recent surveys in the summer of 2022 over two weeks between July 21-26 and August 20-23.
 The crew focused most of the survey efforts within 60 miles of Inigok and Umiat.
 The 2022 archaeology crew aerially surveyed approximately 54,330 acres in search of suitable areas for more intensive survey on-foot.
 The 2021 crew surveyed 215 acres on foot, which resulted in seven newly documented sites and monitoring and updated mapping at 13 sites.
-Keeney plans to conduct another 2 weeks of similar survey in the eastern NPR-A in 2023.
+Keeney plans to conduct another one to two weeks of similar survey in the eastern NPR-A in 2023.